myshell-ai/AIlice/README.md

+# Why create another agent?
+This is due to two reasons.

+First, we need **a simple framework that is easy to understand and sufficiently controllable** to test various new ideas about agents.
+This requires building a fully functional agent framework within a few thousand lines of code.

+Second, despite the current strength of OpenAI's products, we place hope in the open-source community for the future.
+This is not only because of the idealistic desire to break the monopoly on AGI but also for technical reasons.
+We anticipate that **future agents will run for extended periods on local machines, performing various complex tasks from local data analysis to information investigations on the internet**.
+Many of these tasks require good reasoning abilities rather than vast amounts of knowledge.
+We hope that in the future, a lightweight, high-reasoning-capacity open-source LLM (Lightweight Language Model) will emerge to realize this ideal.

 # Introduction

 AIlice is a lightweight AI Agent under development, which also serves as a simple development framework for quickly building and experimenting with various AI Agent ideas.
 Her features are briefly listed as follows: